 Online payments are available at www.municipalonlinepayments.com/athenstx.
 Payments may also be made in person or by mail.
 For your convenience, the City has a drive-thru and drop-box located at the rear of City Hall, and accepts Visa and MasterCard when payments and/or deposits are made in person.
+As of April 27, 2020, credit or debit card payment can be made over the phone by calling 855-612-9049.
 The City is not responsible for cash that is deposited into the drop-box.

 If your service has been disconnected due to non-payment, you must come to the Utility Billing Department during normal business hours and pay a fifty dollar ($50.00) reconnection fee in addition to the amount of the past due bill to restore service.
 If service is restored after normal business hours the reconnection fee will be one-hundred dollars ($100.00).
 If your account has been closed out for non-payment, you will also be required to pay a new deposit and service fee to re-establish service.